tusharchopra07/quotes-site/README.md

 2. Open the `index.html` file in your preferred web browser.

-3. Click the refresh button or toggle the mode switch to generate new quotes and switch between light and dark modes. 🔄🌞🌙
+3. Click the refresh button or toggle the mode switch to generate new quotes and switch between light and dark modes. (maybe i will add in future) 🔄🌞🌙

 ## Contributing 🤝